NeonGeckoCom/neon-docs/docs/skill_development/user-interaction/intents/padatious-intents.md

 ## Need more help?

-If something isn't working as expected, please join us in the [~Skills channel of Mycroft Chat](https://chat.mycroft.ai/community/channels/skills).
+If something isn't working as expected, please join us in the [Neon Chat](https://matrix.to/#/#NeonMycroft:matrix.org).

-It's also really helpful for us if you add an issue to our [documentation repo](https://github.com/MycroftAI/documentation/issues).
+It's also really helpful for us if you add an issue to our [documentation repo](https://github.com/NeonGeckoCom/neon-docs/issues).
 This means we can make sure it gets covered for all developers in the future.